-Example 36 includes the subject matter of example 31, wherein the instructions in the computer program code further cause the one or more processing units to: associate the first dynamically-changing, temporally unique identifier with a second data subject during a second time period.
+Example 36 includes the subject matter of example 31, wherein the instructions in the computer program code further cause the one or more processing units to: associate the first temporally unique identifier with a second data subject during a second time period.

-Example 37 includes the subject matter of example 31, wherein the instructions in the computer program code further cause the one or more processing units to: associate the first dynamically-changing, temporally unique identifier with a second data subject during the first time period.
+Example 37 includes the subject matter of example 31, wherein the instructions in the computer program code further cause the one or more processing units to: associate the first temporally unique identifier with a second data subject during the first time period.

-Example 38 includes the subject matter of example 31, wherein the instructions in the computer program code further cause the one or more processing units to: receive a first 5 request from a second client for identifying information of the first data subject associated with the first dynamically-charging, temporally unique identifier during the first time period; determine that the first request is authorized; and grant the ability of the second client to determine identifying information of the first data subject during the first time period.
+Example 38 includes the subject matter of example 31, wherein the instructions in the computer program code further cause the one or more processing units to: receive, over the network, a first request from a second client for an identity of the first data subject associated with the first temporally unique identifier during the first time period; determine that the first request is authorized; and grant, over the network, the ability of the second client to determine the identity of the first data subject during the first time period.

-Example 39 includes the subject matter of example 38, wherein the instructions in the computer program code further cause the one or more processing units to: revoke the ability of the second client to determine the identifying information of the first data subject during the first time period.
+Example 39 includes the subject matter of example 38, wherein the instructions in the computer program code further cause the one or more processing units to: revoke, over the network, the ability of the second client to determine the identity of the first data subject during the first time period.

-Example 40 includes the subject matter of example 31, wherein the instructions in the computer program code further cause the one or more processing units to: receive a first request from a second client for one or more of the data 20 attributes associated with the first dynamically-changing, temporally unique identifier during the first time period; determine that the first request is authorized; and grant the ability of the second client to determine the requested one or more of the data attributes associated with the first dynamically-changing, temporally unique identifier during the first time period.
+Example 40 includes the subject matter of example 31, wherein the instructions in the computer program code further cause the one or more processing units to: receive, over the network, a first request from a second client for one or more of the data attributes associated with the first temporally 20 unique identifier during the first time period; determine that the first request is authorized; and grant, over the network, the ability of the second client to determine the requested one or more of the data attributes associated with the first temporally unique identifier during the first time period.

-Example 41 includes the subject matter of example 40, wherein the instructions in the computer program code further cause the one or more processing units to: revoke the 30 ability of the second client to determine the requested one or more of the data attributes associated with the first dynamically-changing, temporally unique identifier during the first time period.
+Example 41 includes the subject matter of example 40, wherein the instructions in the computer program code further cause the one or more processing units to: revoke, over the network, the ability of the second client to determine the requested one or more of the data attributes associated with the first temporally unique identifier during the first time period.

-Example 42 includes the subject matter of example 31, 35 wherein the first dynamically-changing, temporally unique identifier is not derived from any of the one or more data attributes associated with the first dynamically-changing, temporally unique identifier.
+Example 42 includes the subject matter of example 31, wherein the first temporally unique identifier is not mathematically derived from any of the one or more data attributes associated with the first temporally unique identifier.

-Example 43 includes the subject matter of example 31, 40 wherein the first dynamically-changing, temporally unique identifier comprises a primary identifier for the first data subject.
+Example 43 includes the subject matter of example 31, wherein the first temporally unique identifier comprises a primary identifier for the first data subject.

-Example 44 is a non-transitory computer readable medium comprising computer executable instructions stored thereon 45 to cause one or more processing units to: generate or receive a first dynamically-changing temporally unique identifier; associate the first dynamically-changing, temporally unique identifier with a first data subject; associate one or more data attributes with the first dynamically-changing, temporally 50 unique identifier; generate first time period data, wherein the first time period data comprises information defining a first time period during which the first dynamically-changing, temporally unique identifier may be used to identify the first data subject and to retrieve the associated one or more data 55 attributes; store, in least one of one or more memory elements, the first dynamically-changing, temporally unique identifier, the one or more data attributes, and the first time period data; and send the one or more data attributes to a first client.
+Example 44 is a non-transitory computer readable medium comprising computer executable instructions stored thereon to cause one or more processing units to: generate a first temporally unique identifier; associate the first temporally unique identifier with a first data subject; associate one or 45 more data attributes with the first temporally unique identifier, generate first time period data, wherein the first time period data comprises information defining a first time period during which the first temporally unique identifier may be used to identify the first data subject and retrieve the associ- 50 ated one or more data attributes; store, in a memory, the first temporally unique identifier, the one or more data attributes, and the first time period data; and send the first temporally unique identifier and the one or more data attributes over a network to a first client.